Assessment works in progress

 The EPA advised residents and property owners with bores or groundwater wells not to use the bore water (groundwater) until further notice.
 Mains (tap) water and rainwater tanks are not affected.
 This advice remains in place.

-Assessment work undertaken since 2011 confirmed that the groundwater contamination had migrated from the source site.
+Assessment work undertaken by the liable party since 2011 confirmed that the groundwater contamination had migrated from the source site.
 The chemicals identified in the groundwater are petroleum hydrocarbons, perchloroethene or tetrachloroethene (PCE), trichloroethene (TCE) and dichloroethene (DCE).

 Letters to residents